 It sometimes happens that dermal fillers are poorly performed or the patient just isn’t happy with their results.
 A benefit of some fillers is that they can indeed be reversed through the application of hyaluronidase.

-Hyaluronidase human injection, provided under the brand name Hylenex®, is an enzyme that serves that multiple medical purposes.
+Hyaluronidase human injection, provided under the brand name Hylenex®, is an enzyme that serves multiple medical purposes.
 Combined with subcutaneous fluid administration, it helps achieve better hydration.
 It helps the dispersion and absorption of other injected drugs.
 And in cosmetic treatments, Hylenex is FDA-approved to dissolve hyaluronic acid.
 Hyaluronic acid occurs naturally in the body and is used in many dermal fillers.

 For patients who’ve received unfortunate dermal fillers, lip augmentation, or liquid facelifts at a “medical spa” (medspa), patients who want a little less volume, or even just patients who’ve changed their minds after treatment, Hylenex injection offers a relatively simple fix.
 Hylenex is injected into the treated area and begins breaking down the hyaluronic acid-based filler.